nubificus/cloud-native-iot/docs/tutorials/e2e.md

 To ensure the IoT devices can talk to the OTA agent, we need to provide the flashjob pod with a routeable IP.
 We use metallb to do that.

-Fisrt, we need to apply the manifest:
+First, we need to apply the manifest:

 ```bash
 VERSION=v0.13.12